West Yorkshire Safety Camera Partnership

 A - The offending vehicles wheels will be within a series of three white lines on the carriageway and will be surrounded by four small green marks forming the corners of a box in the offence image.

-A - The Home Office type approval for any camera type is very thorough and examines all aspects and workings of the device.
-Similarly, the power of the flash unit is thoroughly examined and is set up at site as per the type of approval set out by the Home Office.
+A - No, not all cameras flash, but those that do, have Home Office type approval, which is very thorough and examines all aspects and workings of the device.
+Similarly, the power of the flash unit is thoroughly examined and is set up at site.

 Q - Can I have a Calibration Certificate?